richefeu/rockable/sphinxdoc/source/syntaxConf.rst

  1. for defining the initial configuration and parameters of a simulation,
  2. for running some preprocessing commands,
- 3. for saving the history of a simulation.
+ 3. for saving periodically the history of a simulation.
 The keywords are defined in the following.

 Header
 ------